Word: Headings and Styles

 To Open the Style Pane in Word for Windows

-Look for the tiny arrow in the left bottom corner of the styles box on the Home ribbon.
+Look for the tiny arrow in the right bottom corner of the styles box on the Home ribbon.
 This will open the style pane.

 The style pane will open.
 At the bottom, click the "Options" button.